matthewdowney/trade-repl/resources/readme.md

 ~~~

 Now, in a simple table, there's really no need to use `build-context` instead of a `let`
-statement, but it comes in handy when it's time to turn a static table into a dynamic
+statement, but it comes in handy when it's time to turn a static table into a **dynamic
-plot.
+plot**.

 ## Plotting Variable Exposures